 During menopause, insomnia is often caused by hormonal changes within the body.
 Night sweats, body pain, low mood, nocturia (needing to urinate often) and irritability can all cause sleep to become uncomfortable.
 Having two or more of these complaints puts women at an increased risk of developing chronic insomnia.

 Furthermore, the stress caused by sleep disturbances is a tiring experience for the body and mind.
 As such, many women find themselves in a vicious circle of fatigue.
 What starts as a physiological response to a hormone change can quickly turn into a lengthy bout of insomnia.
 Thankfully, menopausal sleep deprivation can be alleviated – and even eradicated, in many cases.

 What Helps You Sleep During the Menopause?

-Women going through the menopause can choose to tackle insomnia directly or indirectly.
+Women going through menopause can choose to tackle insomnia directly or indirectly.
 Insomnia can be treated directly by focusing on alleviating the immediate presentation of symptoms.
 Alternatively, insomnia can be treated indirectly by managing and/or correcting the hormone imbalances that cause sleep disturbances.

 Tackling Insomnia Directly

 The following treatments can be considered direct treatments for insomnia: